fyookball/ChainBet/MULTIPLAYER.md

 ## Introduction

+This type of bet is a winner-takes-all between multiple players with even chances.

 Extending the ChainBet protocol to cover bets involving multiple players adds another level of complexity.
 The field of study known as [Multi Party Computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation) contains a number of avenues, but not all are suitable for our purpose.

 The ideal solution has the following properties: